Niyoyita Roger: Career

-The Bishop's Family recounts the story of a man, Bishop Dan, who is an honest, caring and particularly appreciated religious leader in his community.
-He is also a proponent of interfaith dialogue and therefore pretty close to other religious authorities, like Imam Bilal and Pastor Joseph.
-Serving God and helping people has always been His calling, and his commitment to the cause is unparalleled.
-He regularly welcomes his community members in his office to listen to their problems, hear their confessions, give them advice or to try to help them as much as possible.
-On the other hand, his wife, Jane, is less spiritual and more pragmatic.
-She owns a very successful beauty salon which doubles as a life coaching / couple therapy / “new age” weight loss consultancy.
-She's literally the breadwinner of the family, and has always financially supported her husband, their children as well as the church activities.
-Yet most of the community despise her.
-Indeed, her sex appeal, apparent arrogance and ostentatious materialism seem to rub many people the wrong way.
-Unsurprisingly, she also provokes quite a bit of jealousy and envy.
+The Bishop's Family recounts the story of a man, Bishop Dan, who is an religious leader in his community.
+He is a proponent of interfaith dialogue and therefore close to other religious authorities, including Imam Bilal and Pastor Joseph.
+Serving God and helping people has always been his goal.
+He regularly welcomes community members into his office to listen to their problems, hear their confessions, give them advice, or to help them.
+On the other hand, his wife, Jane, is less spiritual.
+She owns a successful beauty salon which doubles as a couple therapy and “new age” weight loss consultancy.
+She's the breadwinner of the family, and has always financially supported her husband, their children, as well as the church activities.
+Within the community, Jane is often viewed negatively by other residents.
+Unsurprisingly, she also provokes some jealousy and envy.

-Due to her twisted past, Jane and her loved ones suffer the suspenseful cycle of blackmailing, manipulation, and violence.
-What will Jane do to protect her family from the threats?
-How will she preserve her secret?
-Truth unrevealing in the seasons.
+Jane and her family have experienced blackmailing, manipulation, and violence.